Marketing Strategy Blog

 • Feature Comparison Pages: Help buyers make informed decisions by comparing your product with competitors.

 An effective SEO strategy doesn’t stop with creating blog posts or landing pages.
 Content repurposing and content atomization turns a piece into various formats—such as videos, infographics, or LinkedIn articles—and can extend the lifespan and reach of each piece.
 This approach improves ROI and allows you to dominate search results across multiple content formats.
-For example, an in-depth blog post optimized for SEO can be turned into a webinar or shared as bite-sized content on social media, increasing both visibility and engagement.
+For example, an in-depth blog post optimized for SEO can be turned into a video, webinar, and also shared as bite-sized content on social media, increasing both visibility and engagement.

 b2b marketing funnel and customer journey infographic